HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems: Lower Bounds for Model Checking

 \subsection{Direct Counter Verification}

 We first consider the case where $k = 1$ and construct a formula that ensures a yardstick of length $\mathcal{C}(1, n)$.
 The idea is to describe a counter with $2^n$ many bits that is incremented in each step and resets to $0$ once the maximal value is reached.
-Consequently, there are $\approx 2^{2^n}$ many steps between two resets of the counter.
+Consequently, there are $2^{2^n}$ counter configurations between two resets of the counter.

 \paragraph{Structure of a Counter}